Giving your cat oral pills is one of the most challenging tasks you’ll ever experience as a cat owner.

 - Proceed to feed her with more treats and give her water.

-These pill pockets are available in different taste according to your feline’s likes and dislikes.
-Our favorite brand is below.
+These pill pockets are available in different flavors according to your feline’s likes and dislikes.

 You can also wrap the pill in a piece of chicken meat and offer it to the cat.